 Live online chess classes offer students the opportunity to receive feedback and help from instructors on gameplay, chess strategy, rules, and more.
 While self-paced online chess lessons may help students learn the fundamentals of the game, a course with live instruction provides real-time learning opportunities.

 IChessU, which stands for International Chess University, focuses on providing group and private chess lessons to students of all ages.
-Group lessons start at two hours a month for about $70 or four hours a month for about $120.
+Group lessons start at four hours a month for about $180.
 Outside of class time, students can practice and play games using IChessU’s resources.
 Private chess lessons start at roughly $180 a month for four hours and can range up to $600 a month for serious students that want to dedicate 20 hours a month to personal instruction.

 Aside from live online chess classes, another facet that sets IChessU apart is its unique chess platform where lessons take place.
 Using Skype audio and video to communicate, students and instructors can play in the virtual classroom and see moves in real-time.